Enabling Login to EnergyPrint from Your Web Site

 - Ensure your form’s

-attribute is set to"post"
+methodattribute is set to"post".

 - Ensure your form’s